Financial-Times/x-dash/tools/x-docs/src/docs/guides/components/cookbook/testing.md

 ## Interactive components

-There's no requirement to use any particular testing framework.
-However, x-dash comes with Jest and Enzyme pre-configured, which should help save boilerplate and setup when testing your component.
+x-dash comes with Jest and Enzyme pre-configured, to help save boilerplate and setup when testing your component.

 For an example of Jest and Enzyme in use, and standard patterns for writing tests for a component, see the [x-increment tests](https://github.com/Financial-Times/x-dash/tree/master/components/x-increment/__tests__).